exercism/docs/good-citizen.md

 Cultural differences mean that people often say things that would be clear to them and their friends to mean one thing, but mean something entirely different to you.
 In those situations, **give the person the benefit of the doubt.**
 It is always best to presume that someone is acting with the intentions of being clear and kind, and that they are unaware of how their words will affect others.
-As with so much of Exercism, you don't know what you don't know, and it's easy to accidentally say the wrong thing.
+It's easy to not know something will cause offence and accidentally say the wrong thing.

 The important thing is not the mistake, it is the learning and the change that comes from it.
 So if someone says something that you feel is offensive, and you feel comfortable doing so, feel free to tell them.